tychien/cvtest/README.md

 #### Yolo AdobeAtooLMR
 Can only detect some masked picture (because we trained with masked picture, more worse, only few pictures can be detected)

+Will try
+1. yolo trained with background.
+1. yolo trained with masked pictures but try to pick some more detailed pictures.